 York

 York is a cathedral city in North Yorkshire, England, with Roman origins, sited at the confluence of the rivers Ouse and Foss.
-The city has many historic buildings and other structures, such as a minster, castle, and city walls.
+It has many historic buildings and other structures, such as a minster, castle and city walls, all of which are Grade I listed.
 It is the largest settlement and the administrative centre of the wider City of York district.
 It is located north-east of Leeds, south of Newcastle upon Tyne and north of London.
-York's built-up area had a recorded population of 141,685 in 2021.
+York's built-up area had a recorded population of 141,685 at the 2021 census.

-The city was founded under the name of Eboracum in 71 AD.
-It then became the capital of the Roman province of Britannia Inferior, and later of the kingdoms of Deira, Northumbria, and Scandinavian York.
-In the Middle Ages, it became the northern England ecclesiastical province's centre, and grew as a wool-trading centre.
-In the 19th century, it became a major railway network hub and confectionery manufacturing centre.
-In the Second World War, part of the Baedeker Blitz bombed the city.
+The city was founded under the name of Eboracum in AD 71.
+It then became the capital of Britannia Inferior, a province of the Roman Empire, and was later the capital of the kingdoms of Deira, Northumbria and Scandinavian York.
+In the Middle Ages it became the northern England ecclesiastical province's centre, and grew as a wool-trading centre.
+In the 19th century it became a major railway network hub and confectionery-manufacturing centre.
+In the Second World War York was bombed in the Baedeker Blitz.
 Although York was less targeted during the war than other, more industrialised northern cities, several historic buildings were gutted and restoration took place up until the 1960s.

 Historic local governance of the city was as a county corporate, not included in the county's riding system.
 The city has since been locally governed as a municipal borough, county borough, and since 1996, a non-metropolitan district (the City of York), which also includes surrounding villages and rural areas, and the town of Haxby.
 The current district's local council, City of York Council, is responsible for providing all local services and facilities throughout this area.
 Provided by Wikipedia